dotnet/docs/docs/framework/docker/aspnetmvc.md

 ![Publish Connection][publish-connection]

-Next, open the "Advanced" section of the "File Publish" options.
+Next, open the "File Publish Options" section of the "Settings" tab.
 Select "Precompile during publishing".
 This optimization means that you be compiling views in the Docker container, you are copying the precompiled views.

 ![Publish Settings][publish-settings]

-Click publish, and Visual Studio will copy all the needed assets to the destination folder.
+Click Publish, and Visual Studio will copy all the needed assets to the destination folder.

 ## Build the image